raujonas/executor/README.md

 <img src="docs/settings.png" alt="settings" width="500">

 ## Use cases
-Let me know what you're use cases are and I will add them here.
+Let me know what your use cases are and I will add them here.

 I for example use this extension for hardware monitoring:
 <img src="docs/use-case-1.png" alt="settings" width="500">